BrysonV10/MinecraftServerGenerator/README.md

 An easy Python script to create Minecraft servers fast on Linux.

-Currently this has only been tested on Ubuntu 20.04+, but theoretically this should work on any distro.
+Currently this has only been tested on Ubuntu 20.04+ and Debian 10, but theoretically this should work on any distro.

 Easy setup steps coming soon.